-CSC 195 Special Topics in Computer Sciencevariable 1-4 cr. hrs.
-Prerequisite: Consent of department
+CSC 195 Special Topics in Computer Science\\\ ...... variable 1-4 cr. hrs.

 Deals with current topics in computer science not covered in other courses.
 Topics will vary at discretion of the instructor.
 No topic will be offered more than twice within three years.
 May be repeated with different topics to maximum of four credit hours.
 Topic to be listed on student's permanent academic record.